 Just as nurses do when they leave the tiniest human beings whimpering in cold steel buckets until their little hearts stop beating.

-Just as voters do when they allow a mother’s rights to trump a father’s or a silenced child’s.
+Just as voters do when they allow a mother’s rights to trump a silenced father’s or a smothered child’s.

-Just as do those who use their bodies and the bodies of others, even those they claim to love, for personal gratification without a giving commitment.
+Just as do those who use their bodies and the bodies of others, even those they claim to love, for personal gratification without marital commitment.